I-2-9-40.Reopening for Good Cause

 A. Time Limitations for Reopening

-An Administrative Law Judge (ALJ) may reopen a determination or decision, which is otherwise final, for good cause as follows:
+Other than the 12-month period for reopening for any reason (see HALLEX I-2-9-30), an administrative law judge (ALJ) may reopen a determination or decision that is otherwise final, for good cause as follows:

 If a claimant requests reopening after the specified time for reopening has expired, the ALJ will deny the request (unless a basis for reopening at any time under 20 CFR 404.988 and 416.1488 exists).
 The ALJ must notify the claimant in writing of the denial and the rationale for it.

 B. Good Cause Defined

 Good cause for reopening a determination or decision exists under the following circumstances:

 A clerical error in the computation or recomputation of benefits was made for a claim under title II, or a clerical error was made for a claim under title XVI; or

 The evidence that was considered in making the determination or decision clearly shows on its face that an error was made.